mwherman2000/TrustedDigitalWeb/specifications/did-methods/did-object-1-0-0.md

 Further, Implementers are strongly encouraged to review the Privacy Considerations section of the DID Implementation Guide: https://w3c.github.io/did-imp-guide/#privacy-considerations.

-In addition, the following list of best-in-class DID Method specifications for their Privacy Considerations sections should also be consulted
-(caveat: individual guidance needs to be weighed on a case-by-case basis):
+In addition, the following list of best-in-class DID Method specifications should also be consulted (caveat: individual guidance needs to be weighed on a case-by-case basis):

 - `did:keri`: https://identity.foundation/keri/did_methods/#privacy-considerations